-- The August 2021 Old-Age, Survivors, and Disability Insurance Trustees Report projects that over the long-term (next 75 years), inflation will average between 1.8% and 3.0%.
-Under the intermediate cost projection, the Social Security Administration uses an assumption of 2.4%. - Cheiron presented three inflation comparisons: 1) the distribution of inflation expectations for the Third Quarter 2021 survey of professional economic forecasters published by the Philadelphia Federal Reserve; 2) the 2021 Horizon survey of investment consultant capital market assumptions (20-year); and 3) the 2020 inflation assumptions used by plans in the Public Plans Database.
-The 2.25% rate used by the six systems is near the middle of the range projected by professional economic forecasters and investment consultants, and is on the low end of the range used by other public plans.
+- The June 2022 Old-Age, Survivors, and Disability Insurance Trustees Report projects that over the long-term (next 75 years), inflation will average between 1.8% and 3.0%.
+Under the intermediate cost projection, the Social Security Administration uses an assumption of 2.4%. - Cheiron presented three inflation comparisons: 1) the distribution of inflation expectations for the Third Quarter 2022 survey of professional economic forecasters published by the Philadelphia Federal Reserve; 2) the 2022 Horizon survey of investment consultant capital market assumptions (20-year); and 3) the 2021 inflation assumptions used by plans in the Public Plans Database.
+The 2.50% rate used by TRS is near the middle of the range used by investment consultants in the Horizon survey and by other public pension plans, and is on the low end of the range projected by professional economic forecasters.
+The 2.25% rate used by the other five retirement systems is in the lower quartile of the range projected by professional economic forecasters and investment consultants and is on the low end of the range used by other public pension plans.